mrmans0n/compose-rules/docs/ktlint.md

 ### Providing custom content emitters

-There are some rules (`compose:content-emitter-returning-values-check`, `compose:modifier-not-used-at-root` and `compose:multiple-emitters-check`) that use predefined list of known composables that emit content.
-But you can add your own too!
-In your `.editorconfig` file, you'll need to add a `compose_content_emitters` property followed by a list of composable names separated by commas.
-You would typically want the composables that are part of your custom design system to be in this list.
+Some rules (`compose:content-emitter-returning-values-check`, `compose:modifier-not-used-at-root`, `compose:multiple-emitters-check`) use a predefined list of composables that emit content.
+You can add your own (e.g., design system composables) in your `.editorconfig` file:

 ```editorconfig
 [*.{kt,kts}]